Welcome to your new addiction.

 This street sign in London uses a condensed sans serif typeface to get the job done.
 There’s nothing fancy here, just information that helps people navigate.
 Still… there’s a lot going on.
 The condensed typeface allows more content to fit on a smaller sign.
 Color is used to indicate what parts of the sign mean (the WC2 numbering stands out because it’s red, though it’s the same size as “Orange Street”).

-This advertisement uses all capital letters to present a bold message that can be read fairly easily.
-The type is set as a clear rectangle (justified type) which emphasizes the bold portrait of the man.
+This advertisement uses all capital letters to present a bold message that reads easily.
+The type is set as a clear rectangle (justified type), emphasizing the man’s bold portrait.
 (Note, the rivers that appear in the type are unforgivable.
 The designer should know better than to leave that much uneven space between words.)

 Meet Your Type